What Are The Signs Of Low Self-Esteem?

 - Always being on the receiving end of someone’s ill fortune

 The early stages of our lives form the rules of life, which then affect how people think and react to situations.
 A poor upbringing can have a lasting effect.
-Sometimes a new beginnging bring about uncertainty and it leads to low self esteem.
+Sometimes starting a new life alone brings about uncertainty and it leads to low self esteem.

 Self-doubt has several consequences.
 Many a times, it makes the affected person confuse love with ill-treatment.
 If you suffer from it, you might expect people to treat you badly.
 When they are nice to you, you may feel extremely excited with unrealistic feelings.
 In relationships, people with self-doubt take the lower hand.
 They tend to bear things they shouldn’t stand.